 Your browser doesn't support javascript.
 This means that the content or functionality of our website will be limited or unavailable.
 If you need more information about Vinnova, please contact us.

-Cluster of Excellence for Strategic Technology
+Cluster of Excellence for groundbreaking technology

 This web page has been machine translated.
 If there are any uncertainties, please refer to the Swedish text.

-Six strategic technology areas
+Strategic technology areas

 • Artificiell Intelligens (AI) and autonomous systems